Run a content-resolver action on a private thread, invoking callbacks on the caller's thread when done.

 starting threads, or whatever) --- a "real" open, using the

-method.
-The given Context
+protected realOpen method.
+The given Context may be used

 for setup, depending on the nature of the facility.